ngishjonathan/-Awwards/README.md

 * html

 ## Support and contact details
-Incase of any issues or concerns, please contact through email at emmaKibore@gmail.com or mobile 0702499205.
+Incase of any issues or concerns, please contact through email at balozimwash@gmail.com or mobile 0702499***.

 ## License & Copyright
-This project is licensed under the MIT license.Copyright (c) 2019 Emma Kibore
+This project is licensed under the MIT license.Copyright (c) 2019 Andrew mwangi